 Step 3:Add the publisher of the article.
 This will be italicized.
 You’ll also list the volume if it is available.

 Step 4:List the retrieved from information.

 Example In-Text: For an article, you’ll shorten the title (typically to 2-3 words), add the publication date and page numbers.
 If there are no page numbers, use the paragraph number or heading number.

 While combing through a product manual isn’t the highlight of anyone’s evening, there may come a time when you need to source one.
 This can take on a unique flavor.

-Step 3: Retrieval URL for the post itself.
+Step 3: Finish with the retrieval URL for the post itself.

 Not everything is going to have a date listed for you.
 If you can’t find the date, don’t spend hours trying to comb every single page to find it.
-Instead, you can just list (n.d.).
+Instead, you can just list (n.d.), short for “no date.”
 For a website, this would look like:

 Keeping It Simple

-You might be an APA style writing master, but curveballs, like no authors, can throw you for a loop.
+You might be an APA style writing master, but curve balls, like no authors, can throw you for a loop.
 It can be hard to figure out what to do.
 Don’t sweat it.
-Instead take a deep breath and follow the steps for your source.
+Instead, take a deep breath and follow the steps to create an APA reference list entry for your source.